FujitsuLaboratories/CAC/cac/pruning/README.md

 * Clone this Github or download the source code set.
 * Launch a suitable terminal and change to the `examples/AlexNet` directory.

-### 2. Creating a pre-trained model for pruning
+### 2. Preparing a pre-trained model for pruning

 Please prepare your own "pre-trained model" for pruning.
 Also, set the path for pre-trained model on args.model_path in main.py in each examples.
-\* Pretrained model files will be available soon.

-You can also use model creating scipts executing following command in some examples.
+You can also use pre-trained model by CIFAR-10 creating scripts executing following command in some examples.
 ```python
 python3 make_model.py
 ```